packagist/private-packagist-docs/docs/security-monitoring.md

 # Security Monitoring

-Private Packagist Security Monitoring searches the dependencies of your private packages for known security vulnerabilities.
+Private Packagist Security Monitoring searches the dependencies of your projects (private packages with a composer.lock) for known security vulnerabilities.
-Packages are analyzed every time we find a new commit in your package and when a new vulnerability is published in one of the databases.
+Projects are analyzed every time we find a new commit in your project and when a new vulnerability is published in one of the databases.

-The following databases are used to analyze your packages:
+The following databases are used to analyze your projects:
 * [FriendsOfPHP/security-advisories](https://github.com/FriendsOfPHP/security-advisories)

 <div class="row column">
     <div class="callout warning">
-        <p>Security monitoring is available for packages in your organization.
+        <p>Security monitoring is available for projects in your organization.
 To monitor your projects, you must add them to Private Packagist as packages, even if you do not intend to install them as a dependency.</p>
     </div>
 </div>

 ### Configuring Monitoring Settings
-The default branch of every private package is automatically monitored if a composer.lock file is present.
+The default branch of every project is automatically monitored if a composer.lock file is present.
 Additional branches to be monitored can be selected on the package page.

-Security monitoring can be disabled for individual packages on the package security page or for all packages on the organization’s security settings page.
+Security monitoring can be disabled for individual projects on the package security page or for all projects on the organization’s security settings page.
 Organizations using the agency add-on have the option to disable security monitoring for individual subrepositories.

 ### Configuring Notifications
-Every user receives security notifications by email for all packages they have access to by default.
+Every user receives security notifications by email for all projects they have access to by default.
-Users can unsubscribe either from individual packages or from all security notifications if they do not wish to receive any email notifications.
+Users can unsubscribe either from individual projects or from all security notifications if they do not wish to receive any email notifications.

 Notification channels allow you to receive security notifications via other means than email to user accounts.
 The following types of notification channels are available:
 - **Email**: Sends notifications to a list of email addresses